faisalmemon/ios-crash-dump-analysis-book/examples/leak_agent_ios/leakagent_crash_explanation.md

 We can see that the kernel address at fault is `0x0000000000000000` so it's a NULL pointer dereference.
 The call site where we crash is a Swift library that demangles\index{Swift!symbol demangle} symbols.
 The Xcode instrument is trying to provide human readable object type definitions from the activity it has seen on the iPad.

+If we were the user trying to profile our app, and hit this bug in the `LeakAgent`, we would need to try and figure out a way to avoid the problem.

 Since the problem is due to symbolification\index{symbolification}, it may be wise to clear our build directory and then do a clean build.
 Sometimes an Xcode update switches us to a new object file format that is incompatible.
 It is worthwhile checking profiling with another project, perhaps a trivial test program.
 There are alternative memory analysis facilities, such as the Diagnostics Tab for the scheme we are running, so memory analysis\index{memory!diagnostics} could be done in a different way.
+See the later chapter, Memory Diagnostics, for further information.